AriFordsham/GHCWiki/cross-compilation.md

 ### Jan 2012: Gabor Greif

-Looks like Marks has submitted patches and
+Looks like Mark has submitted patches and
 [ they have been integrated by Ian](http://www.haskell.org/pipermail/cvs-ghc/2011-April/061685.html) into the main repository.
 This means GHC v7.4.1 \*should\* be ready for the procedures outlined above.